steph-xue/primary-care-clinic/README.md

 </h1>

 <h4 align="center">
-  An Electronic Health Record (EHR) desktop application for managing patient records and clinical notes in a primary care clinic setting.
+  A desktop application for managing patient records and clinical notes in a primary care clinic setting.
 </h4>

 <p align="center">